canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 It is recommended that the source code be released as early as possible in the project's life cycle to avoid the overhead of publishing source code late in the process.
 The public source code repository is encouraged to be the single source of truth where developers are working.
 The latest code version may not necessarily mean it's the version deployed in production.

+### Your In Control

+When working in the open teams still have control over what makes it into the source code and a chance to review contributions from internal and external developers.
+Access rights can be configured for repo to ensure only authorized team members can accept changes.
+Others may distribute modified version of your code, but it doesn't mean the changes have to be accepted as part of your code.

 ### Identify as an employee of the Government of Canada